 Where’s the Water?

-All of the problems we’ve listed can be detected without needing to hear them.
+Indeed, a major plumbing problem may occur without notice.
+For that reason, it’s important to get familiar with both apparent and silent signs of a plumbing issue.
+Thankfully, by keeping the information mentioned above in mind, you’ll know that all of the problems we’ve listed can be detected without needing to hear them.
 That said, there are plenty of plumbing problems that can be detected with your ears – unusual gurglings and rattling sounds should also always be investigated.